mdaniel1971/git-practice/content/monitoring-fundamentals.md

 * What is the key difference between metrics and logs?
 * Why is distributed tracing particularly important for microservices?
-* How do the three pillars work together to provide complete observability
+* How do the three pillars work together to provide complete observability?

 </EngagementPrompt>